Open-source AI model for UK camera trap species detection

 Not intended for

-The model is not intended for:
+The models are not intended for:

 - commercial resale or paid inference services